CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

-A website for us to store and share our code.
+A website for us to store and share our code to enable collaboration.

 ## Question 15